josefemanuele/iot_sensing_and_forwarding/README.md

 ## Embedding text files

-The TLS certificates are embedded into flash memory by taking advantage of the target_add_binary_data function of CMake.
+The TLS certificates are embedded into flash memory by taking advantage of the `target_add_binary_data` function of `CMake`.
 Files
 `client.key`, `client.crt`, and `ca.crt` are read and loaded into memory at compile time.
 Check out [documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/build-system.html) for details.